 Interactive educational computer games

-There’s no reason children can’t stay in touch with their inner scientist.
+There’s no reason children can’t stay in touch with their inner scientists.
 Hundreds of games that offer science and math learning can be readily downloaded.
 The Kerbal Space Program comes highly recommended by HP, as this space-oriented game has a little bit of physics and rocket science.
 However, this might not be an engaging game for younger kids, as the rules can get confusing and overwhelming.
 But, older kids would find this extremely rewarding as they get to scratch the surface of astronomy and aeronautics.

 Craft Their Talent